This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 This easy pumpkin whoopie pie recipe will have everyone raving!
-These soft pumpkin cookies with a delicious cream center make the perfect fall treat!
+With soft pumpkin cookies and a delicious cream center, this fun dessert makes the perfect fall treat!

 With fall just around the corner, it’s time to start pulling out all those pumpkin spice recipes!
 Since we love all the fall cookies, especially these 3 ingredient pumpkin cookies, it seemed like the perfect time to add a few more delicious recipes to our favorites list.